bgiesing/brandongiesing.com/content/projects.md

 ### The Eternal Jukebox (AC)

-{{< figure src="https://eternal.abimon.org/files/jukebox.png" alt="EternalJuke"
+{{< figure src="https://eternalbox.floriegl.tech/files/jukebox.png" alt="EternalJuke"
 width="100%" >}} Website that allows you to listen to a song infinitely without the repetitiveness of just looping by detecting multiple cut points.
 Was formally The Infinite Jukebox by EchoNest before Spotify bought EchoNest and a fan of the site took over with official blessing of the original creator.

-I've made two big contributions to the upcoming rewrite on the frontend side (not live on the site yet):
+I've made two big contributions to the rewrite on the frontend side:

 - [Complete UI Overhaul (Updated dependencies, new look, etc.))](https://github.com/UnderMybrella/EternalJukebox/pull/18)